Thomas-Alexandre Dumas: Second-in-command of the Black Legion

 In October 1792, Dumas accepted a commission as a lieutenant colonel in (and second-in-command of) the Légion franche des Américains et du Midi, founded a month earlier by Julien Raimond.
 This was a "free legion" (i.e., formed separately from the regular army) composed of free men of color (gens de couleur libres).
 It was called the "American Legion", "Black Legion", or Saint-Georges Legion, after its commanding officer, the Chevalier de Saint-Georges.
 Dumas frequently commanded the legion, as Saint-Georges was often absent.
 In April 1793, General Dumouriez attempted a coup d'état; Saint-Georges and Dumas refused to join it and defended the city of Lille from coup supporters.
 In the summer of 1793, Saint-Georges was accused of misusing government funds, and the Legion disbanded.

 Commander-in-chief of the Army of the Western Pyrenees

-On 30 July 1793, he was promoted to the rank of brigadier general in the Army of the North.
-One month later, he was promoted again, to general of division.
+On 30 July 1793, he was promoted to the rank of brigade general in the Army of the North.
+One month later he was promoted again to divisional general.
 In September, he was made commander-in-chief of the Army of the Western Pyrenees.
 In this brief assignment (September–December 1793), Dumas's headquarters were in Bayonne, France, where he was nicknamed "Mr. Humanity" (Monsieur de l'Humanité) by local sans-culottes; they wanted to intimidate him to conform to their political line at a time when French generals were extremely vulnerable to accusations of treason that often led to execution.